 - Let the engine cool down.

 - Remove the battery to avoid shorting out any connection while saturated with water and soap.

 - Avoid soaking the alternator, distributor, and spark plug’s end wires.

-- Do Not use pressurized water to clean the engine bay; this may result in water penetrating various engine sensors and shorting them out or cause corrosion on the terminals.
+- Do not use pressurized water to clean the engine bay; this may result in water penetrating various engine sensors and shortening them out or causing corrosion on the terminals.

 - Ensure that the engine dipstick is tucked in properly to prevent oil contamination of water.

 - Retighten fluid reservoirs, such as brakes, clutches, power steering, and transmissions (if automatic).

 - Dry Cleaning

 - Put on your dust mask and safety glasses.

-- Remove the dust from the engine and engine bay using the appropriate paintbrush in tandem with a vacuum cleaner.
+- Remove the dust from the engine and engine bay using the appropriate paintbrush with a vacuum cleaner.

 - Brush off any dust on reachable parts of the engine and engine bay.

-- Connect the small nozzle to the air compressor and use it to brush areas not reachable by the brush or vacuum nozzle.
+- Connect the small nozzle to the air compressor and use it to brush areas inaccessible by the brush or vacuum nozzle.
 If an air compressor is not available, use a leaf blower instead.

 - Clean the aluminum part of the engine with a metal brush or an electric metal brush.
 Be extra careful when using the brush near sensors and rubber hoses.

 - Wet cleaning – In this process, the engine bay is spray-cleaned with water, while the engine is only sprayed with soap.
 Wet cleaning can be divided into three parts: cleaning the hood, the engine bay, and the engine.

-- Cover the engine with a plastic garbage bag to avoid the engine being soaked with water once the cleaning of the hood has started.
+- Cover the engine with a plastic garbage bag to avoid soaking it with water once the hood has been cleaned.

 - Start cleaning the back of the hood by hosting the painted side of the hood.